vkoster/bicep-building-blocks/docs/design-decisions.md

 - vnetProperties
 - snetSubnets

-# Exposing Template Fragments as Parameters
+# Exposing "Template Fragments" as Parameters
 Using complex, i.e. structured or object parameters is probably the most controversial decision because it seems to be against how Bicep wants to be used.
+For example, Bicep likes primitive values because it allows for quite detailed annotations.

 Let me go into the reasoning behind this decision before describing the concept.

+## Why do I call parameters "Template Fragments"
+I'm using peaces a given Bicep resource template as parameters.
+For loss of a better term I call these pieces "template fragments".
+The idea is to pass these parameters into a core module's resource block as they are.
+Only assembler logic modifies these fragments, mostly by injecting references to other resources.
+As such a fragment can be passed down to the core module as is, we can later enhance them as needed without causing a breaking change, as long as we stick to the Bicep resource template syntax.

 ## Why Expose Template Fragments
 Using primitive types as parameters results in very long parameter lists.